-Spring has sprung and gardening season is under way.
-At the same time, most people are sheltering at home due to the COVID-19 pandemic, and many are looking for safe outdoor activities or safe ways to secure fresh produce.
-This is a good time to consider how to grow food and compost at home.
-There arguably has never been a better time to support healthy local soils and protect local food production and distribution.
+Fall is always a great time to get started with composting, and due to the COVID-19 pandemic, many people are looking for safe outdoor activities or safe ways to secure fresh produce.
+There arguably has never been a better time to consider how to grow food and compost at home — it’s an opportunity to support healthy local soils and protect local food production and distribution.
 Schools, congregations, gardening groups, climate activists, and local government can promote and teach home composting.
 Composting is not rocket science, but learning the basics will set home composters and gardeners up for success.

 ILSR Home Composting Resources